The Story Behind . The Journey of My Awakening Soul

 Carl Gustav Jung

 Also, white is Pure Light — which holds all colours, and black is the absence of that light.
 Without light, nothing can be seen.
 In other words, light becomes visible in the dark.
 Therefore, Wholeness can only be experienced when we also look at the things we don't want to see.
-Only when we embrace our hidden dark flaws, our feminine energy runs at full power.
-Clearly neither light or dark is 'positively' or 'negatively' charged, which comes from a 3D mindset.
-They are simply degrees of the same and therefore inseparable from each other.
+Only when we embrace our hidden dark flaws, our (not gender related) Divine Feminine energy runs at full power.
+Clearly neither light or dark is 'positively' or 'negatively' charged, these terms were created from a 3D mindset of division.
+They are simply degrees of the same, and therefore inseparable from each other.

-That being said, using dark shadows and shades in my figures not only helps defining this ingenious collaboration of both light and dark and the greys that lie in between, it also assists me to feel into the inner blocks occuring in certain parts of my own being in order to make them visible.
-I feel that when figurative art is executed without colour, it offers the potential to invite the observers to go beyond what is created, hopefully affecting their own humanity on a deeper level.
+That being said, using an ink wash technique/lavis in my work to enhance details, also helps me to bring nuance to this ingenious collaboration of both light and dark.
+Furthermore, I feel that when figurative art is executed without colour, it offers the potential to invite the observers to go beyond what is created, hopefully affecting their own humanity on a deeper level.
 It might allow them to become naked too, and more aware and serious about the inner and repressed aspects of their own body, mind and soul.
 To me, a clearly distinguished figure study has the potential to simplify the mindful complexity of what lies beneath a certain gesture.
 It's about not just perceiving a drawing skill but to tune in and be present within yourself while observing.
 In fact, it's about not thinking black and white but about feeling with the colour of our heart.
 In not just being something, but all that we are or can be in that very moment, and embracing that — which the working titles of the sketches might enhance.
-By challenging ourselves to step out of the mind, sink back into the depths of our body and soul and thus igniting the spark of Source, we can unfold and develop a more profound, loving, peaceful stability within ourselves.
+By challenging ourselves to step out of the mind, sink back into the depths of our body and soul, and thus igniting the spark of Source, we can unfold and develop a more profound, loving, peaceful stability within ourselves — beckoning a spiritual awakening.